Edited by humans. Written by AI. How our editing works

 Agentic AI is not just another buzzword in the vast landscape of artificial intelligence.
 It's a shift—a dynamic evolution that moves us from static workflows to systems capable of perceiving environments, making decisions, and executing actions with an autonomy previously reserved for the realm of science fiction.

 Rola Dali, PhD, provides an insightful examination into this realm in her course on agentic AI, laying out the landscape with both technical rigor and a touch of historical context.
-As a former AI enthusiast turned correspondent, I find this narrative fascinating.
-Let's dive into Dali’s exploration and see what makes agentic AI a potentially transformative force in the tech world.
+Watching this narrative unfold, it's fascinating to consider what makes agentic AI a potentially transformative force in the tech world.
+Let's dive into Dali's exploration and see what insights emerge.

 The Birth and Rise of AI